 Confidentiality is important and we will always try to maintain your anonymity if at all possible, however we do share the information you give us with the local auditors.
 The local auditor will not disclose your personal information or details to the public body, unless you have given your permission.
 However you should be aware that, by raising certain whistleblowing disclosures with public bodies, the public body may be able to deduce your identity.
 If we need to disclose personal information to the public body concerned so we can review and respond to your whistleblowing disclosure, we will write to ask you for your written permission in advance.

-Organisations' whistleblowing policies
+PIDA and organisations' whistleblowing policies

 All organisations should have a well-publicised policy which explains how you can safely raise a genuine concern inside and outside your organisation.

 We recommend that you follow your organisation's policy before contacting us, unless you have concerns that by doing so, you believe you will be victimised, or the matter will be covered up.
+If you are concerned about raising a whistleblowing disclosure with your organisation or through ourselves, you can contact Public Concern at Work for free advice.
+Please also read our useful guidance information under the More Information section on this page.

 When would we act on a whistleblowing disclosure